Who We Are

 What We Do

-Investing in our community’s health through grantmaking and community education programs is at the root of our work.
-Funding nearly $12 million in grants in 2021, we strategically invest in programs that address the underlying causes of poor health.
-With 50,000 people served by our grants and 3,000 people participating in our education programs and services in 2020 alone, we are engaged in work that makes it easier for our residents to achieve the quality health they deserve.
+Investing in our community’s health through grantmaking is at the root of our work.
+Funding over $87 million in grants since 2011, we strategically invest in programs that increase access to healthcare so our residents can achieve the quality health they deserve.

 Strategic Priorities